 Collaborative development is only available if your project has Mendix version 7.23.3 or above.
 You cannot sync your changes with Studio Pro if your project has Mendix version 7.23.2 or below.

 Collaborative development is the process that allows team members work together on one project in Mendix Studio Pro and Mendix Studio and easily synchronize changes made by others using version control.

 If you are working in a team (or switch from Studio to Studio Pro yourself), it is easy to share app model changes.
 All changes made in Studio are auto-saved.
 Studio Pro users get these changes when they click Update or Commit.
 If they commit, they push their own changes at the same time, so both Studio and Studio Pro are synchronized.
-For a more technical and detailed process overview, see Collaborative Development in Studio Pro Guide.
+For a more technical and detailed process overview, see Collaborative Development in the Studio Pro Guide.

 Multiple users can view the project in Studio at the same time: one user can edit it and others are in read-only mode.